Is your church prepared to apply for a loan?

 • Is the annual debt payment less than 30% of total gross revenue of the church?

-These numbers can give you a good idea of where you’ll stand on first glance with a financial institution.
+These numbers can give you a good idea of where you’ll stand at first glance with a financial institution.
 If you are far outside of any of these ratios, it’s a good idea to analyze why that may be and do one of two things:

 1. Adjust your project to be more in line with what a lender will find acceptable.

 2. Prepare a strong argument about how the risk of being outside of a given ratio can be mitigated.
-Knowing where your weaker points are before you put your request out for review not only helps you understand what challenges you have, but may also bring to light some areas that should be re-evaluated.
+Knowing where your weaker points are before you put your request out for review not only helps you understand what challenges you have but may also bring to light some areas that should be re-evaluated.

 Interview